IrtizaShahbaz/To-Do-List-App/README.md

   Click the checkbox next to a task to mark it as completed.

 ### Delete Tasks:
-- Click the trash icon next to a task to delete it.
+- Click the cross icon next to a task to delete it.

 ### Persistence: